 How to Join a Facebook Live Event

-If you want to help people view your event, then you should know how to join a Facebook live event.
+If you want to help people view your event, then you should know how to join a Facebook live event and how to watch Facebook live.
 There are several ways that you can join an event, depending on where the event is hosted.

 If the Facebook Live is being run from an event page, then go to the event page to join it.
 Simply click on the Events tab and click on Your Events as long as you have been invited to the event.
 Then, click “Join Live” once the event has started.